All Episodes

 But at this point in history, with Biden slapping sanctions on Putin, I don't think we should politicize that.

-He had one of his ambassadors say these sanctions don't mean Adam shift to us.
+But Bill, there's no, look, even his own, one of his ambassadors say these sanctions don't mean Adam Schiff to us.

 I don't believe that.